Vishalr61/thanos-sort/README.md

 ### Visual animation

 Open `index.html` in your browser for a visual Thanos Sort: click **SNAP** to watch half the elements disintegrate until the universe is balanced.
-(Dark theme, purple/gold, optional starfield.)

 ## Why?

-Because it's funny.
-And because the universe demanded balance.

-*"I am inevitable."* — Thanos Sort
+Because Thanos is inevitable.

 ## License